Vaults

 In May 2022, CRC applied for two Class VI permits for 94 million metric tons of permanent CO2 storage for two new CCS vaults - CTV II and Ill - in the Sacramento basin.

-In January 2023, CRC entered into a CDMA with independent clean-tech company Grannus, LLC.
-The Grannus Blue Ammonia and Hydrogen Project will sequester 370,000 MT of CO2 per annum at CTV III from a new blue ammonia and hydrogen plant to be constructed in Northern California to supply the agriculture, mobility and marine fuel markets.
+In January 2023, CRC announced a CDMA with independent clean-tech company Grannus, LLC.
+The Grannus Ammonia and Hydrogen Project would sequester 370,000 MT of CO2 per annum at CTV III from a new clean ammonia and hydrogen plant proposed to be constructed in Northern California to supply the agriculture, mobility and marine fuel markets.

 CTV IV